qPlD/Year4-Recommender-Systems/README.md

 ---

 * ImageMagick:

-  <br/>This tool is used to convert .png files to a video (or GIF) format.
+    This tool is used to convert .png files to a video (or GIF) format.
+Do so with the following command:
+  <br/>*ffmpeg -i step%02d.png -filter:v "setpts=20\*PTS" AnimatedGraph.gif*
   <br/>This makes it easier to view the evolution of various visualisations as the model trains (see https://imagemagick.org/index.php).

 ---